-There are many varieties of wild plums that grow in different locations, but their taste and performance in recipes is similar enough that I have chosen not to quibble about varieties.
-Many wild plum trees are robust and hardy, and will bear fruit in even inhospitable areas, in which most other fruit trees succumb—places where drought, high winds, wildlife, and grazing animals can make the health of a fruit tree precarious.
+There are many varieties of wild plums that grow in different locations, but their taste and performance in recipes are similar enough that I have chosen not to quibble about varieties.
+Many wild plum trees are robust and hardy and will bear fruit in even inhospitable areas, in which most other fruit trees succumb—places where drought, high winds, wildlife, and grazing animals can make the health of a fruit tree precarious.

-Wild plums, unlike many of their domestic counterparts, are small and tart, about the size of a large grape.
+Wild plums, unlike many of their domestic counterparts, are small, tart, and about the size of a large grape.
 They tend to have drier flesh and don't usually cook down into a fine-grained jam or sauce.
 The pits, or stones, make up about a third of the plums' size, and the skins can be relatively thick.
 The fruits ripen in September and are easily blown down once they begin to soften.

 While there are several nice ways to use wild plums, besides just eating them off the tree, one of my favorites is to can them in a light syrup.
 Used in this way, they can make the dreariest winter's day seem bright and add a wonderful sparkle to any holiday table.
 Children and adults alike love them.